miniduikboot/Boot.Handshake/README.md

 ### BSH31 Unregistered mod X cannot send Custom RPC's

+One of your mods has sent a Custom RPC, but it's not allowed to do so as it is a client side mod.

+Contact the developer of the mod and tell them to define the side of the mod as "Both": this will also ensure that all players have the mod installed.

 ### Other error codes (BHS02, BHS03, BHS30)

 These error codes shouldn't occur and indicate a bug in your client's implementation of the protocol.
 Contact miniduikboot if you need help with this error code.